1000Bulbs/remote-resource/README.md

 ### TODO

-- README section on Formatters and Auth choices
+- README section on Formatters and Auth choices and Installation
 - http_build_query may have problems with more complex query string requirements
 - handle timeouts gracefully
 - handle data URI conversion of files